Skip to content

 Visualize Your Pandas Dataframe with PyGWalker

-pygwalker: Combining Jupyter Notebook with a Tableau-like UI (opens in a new tab)
+pygwalker: Combining Jupyter Notebook with a tableau-alternative UI (opens in a new tab)

 Run in Kaggle (opens in a new tab)Run in Colab (opens in a new tab)